Resources for Coaches

 You can register online for the HU-Online Coach 1/2 Clinic

-Coach 2 is required to Atom to Juvenile C and Atom Rep. The program is delivered in two parts.
+Coach 2 is required for U11 to U21 C and U11A Rep. The program is delivered in two parts.
 In Part A, you complete the online program which covers topics such as The Coaching Code of Ethics, Skills, Drills and Thrills, Dealing with Athletes, Dealing with Parents, and the Philosophy of Coaching.
 In Part B, you attend classroom and on-ice sessions.

 Once you have successfully completed your clinic fill out the course reimbursement form.

 If you have any questions about the above matters feel free to contact Wayne Carleton, the Richmond Jets Executive Director.